sendgrid/docs/source/Glossary/reconfirmation.md

 How to Reconfirm
 {% endanchor %}

-Send an email with two links: one link to re-opt in the recipient, and the other link to opt-out the recipient.
+Send an email with 2 links: one link to re-opt in the recipient, and the other link to opt-out the recipient.
 If they do not explicitly opt back in with this email, their address should be removed from your list as this is an indication your recipient is not